mixxxdj/manual/source/chapters/setup.rst

    Using Mixxx with your built-in sound card

-There is absolutely no need to buy an additional, expensive sound card **if you do not require headphone cueing**.
-The built-in soundcard on most computers and laptops comes with a single line-out and microphone input.
+There is no need to buy any equipment other than a computer if you do not require headphone :term:`cueing`.
+The built-in soundcard on most computers and laptops comes with a single stereo line-out and a microphone input.

 The figure above depicts how the sound configuration might look.
 The stereo output of your soundcard (channels 1-2) will be connected to the **Master